openmrs/openmrs-contrib-itsm-terraform/README.md

 ```
 $ ./build.rb install

-# edit conf/openrc-personal and add your TACC credentials to
+# edit conf/openrc-personal and add your TACC and Jetstream 2 credentialss to
 $ vi conf/openrc-personal

 # verify file is not encrypted